supercamel/SpinoDB/docs/docviewnode.md

 DocNode is a type for building JSON documents.

 DocNodes require a collection in order to be created.
 This is for memory allocation reasons.
 Once a DocNode begins to construct a JSON DOM, it is using the memory allocator provided by the collection and essentially constructs the DOM in place.
-When the document is appended to the collection, there is deep copy or large memory transfer.
+When the document is appended to the collection, there is not deep copy or large memory transfer.

 ```
     SpinoDocNode* doc = spino_collection_create_node(col);